Trans-Coordinate Physics: General features

-Without coordinates the domain of relativity lies solely in the properties of the embedding metric space, and the domain of quantum mechanics resides in properties of local wave functions that are assigned to particles.
-These two domains overlap `locally' where Lorentz invariant quantum mechanics is assumed.
-Photons in the space `between' massive particles have a reduced function and definition.
+Without coordinates, relativity physics resides solely in the properties of the embedding metric space, and quantum mechanics resides solely in properties of local wave functions that are assigned to particles.
+These two domains overlap `locally' where a Lorentz invariant quantum mechanics is assumed -- a more general invariance for the dynamic principle is not required in this physics.
+Massless particles that move in the space `between' massive particles have a reduced definition and function.

-As a result, the variables of a particle's wave packet are wholly contained inside the packet and are coordinate independent.
+As a result, the variables of a particle's wave function are wholly contained inside the wave packet and are coordinate independent.
 They move with a particle's wave function in the embedding metric space, but they do not locate it in that space.
 No particle has a \emph{net velocity} or \emph{kinetic energy} when considered in isolation, for these quantities require a coordinate framework for their definition.
-This alone reveals the radical nature of removing coordinates \emph{entirely} from physics, and the inadequacy of general relativistic invariance for that purpose.
+This alone reveals the radical nature of removing coordinates \emph{entirely} from physics.

 Another consequence of this program is that energy and momentum are not propagated through the empty space between particles.
-Although particle energy, momentum, and angular momentum are conserved in local interactions, we say that nature does not provide for the exchange of energy and momentum between separated particles.
-We are the ones who arrange these transfers through our introduction of regional coordinates that we use to give ourselves the big picture.
-It facilitates analysis.
-The organizing power of coordinates and an opportune distribution of matter in space and time often allows us to find a system of coordinates that supports regional conservation; however, we can also find coordinates that do not support conservation.
-Therefore, regional conservation is coordinate dependent.
-It is not an invariant idea.
-It follows from a favorable construction on our part rather than from something intrinsic to the system\footnote{A region surrounded by flat space will not conserve energy and momentum if \textbf{no} coordinates are chosen in the region, or if certain discontinuous coordinates are chosen in the region.
-Here again conservation depends on a coordinate choice or on the choice of a transformation group.}.
+Although particle energy, momentum, and angular momentum are conserved in local interactions, we say that nature does not provide for conservation in the space between them.
+We are the ones who make these provisions through our introduction of regional coordinates that we use to give ourselves the big picture.
+Doing so facilitates analysis.

-General relativity is a product of energy-momentum conservation that relies on regional coordinates for its meaning.
-It therefore joins regional conservation principles as something coming from coordinate construction rather than something fundamental.
-It is found for instance that while the metric tensor $g_{\mu\nu}$ can be defined at any event inside the wave packet of a massive particle, there is no trans-coordinate continuous function $g_{\mu\nu}$ associated with it.
-That is, a continuous metric tensor is not \emph{physically} defined.
-Therefore derivatives of $g_{\mu\nu}$ at an event are not physically defined.
-General relativity suffers accordingly.
-The separation we establish between quantum mechanics and general relativity avoids a clash of these mismatched disciplines [\cite{tH,JM}], and weighs in favor of quantum mechanics.